Harlequin Rasbora: Care Guide, Types, Lifespan & Breeding (With Pictures)

 Harlequins are a great fish for beginners who are starting their first tropical community aquarium.
 They add vivid colors to your aquascape and will be seen swimming in the midwaters of the tank.
 They require a large group to remain happy and portray shoaling behavior.
 For this reason, we recommend at least 6 or more harlequins to be kept in a tank.
 They do well with a variety of other peaceful fish and rarely display aggressive behavior unless they are in a small shoal.

 These fish are fairly sought out in the aquarium hobby and new owners seek out their small size and beautiful colorations.
-They only grow to a maximum size of 2 inches, making them perfect for nano tanks over 15 gallons in size.
+They only grow to a maximum size of 2 inches, making them perfect for tanks around 15 gallons in size.
 They appreciate a variety of live plants in their freshwater tank and do best when kept with a heater.

 How Much Do Harlequin Rasboras Cost?